An elementary approach to rigorous approximation of invariant measures: Higher regularity, and estimations

 \subsection{Higher regularity: the general framework}

-In this section we consider expanding maps of $S^1$; remark that also expanding Markov maps of the interval can be trated in a similar way in this framework. \begin{definition} Let $\tau:S^1\to S^1$ be a measurable transformation, $\tau\in C^2(S^1,S^1)$; we say $\tau$ is an expanding map of the circle if $|\tau'(x)|\geq\lambda>1$ for every $x\in S^1$. \end{definition} In \cite{L2} it is shown that we can find the invariant density for $\tau$ as the fixed point of the Perron-Frobenius operator acting on $L^1$; restricting it to the subspace $C^{\textrm{Lip}}(I)$ we are going to get more informations about the regularity of the density and the error.
+In this section we consider expanding maps of $S^1$; remark that also expanding Markov maps of the interval can be trated in a similar way in this framework. \begin{definition} Let $\tau:S^1\to S^1$ be a measurable transformation, $\tau\in C^2(S^1,S^1)$; we say $\tau$ is an expanding map of the circle if $|\tau'(x)|\geq\lambda>1$ for every $x\in S^1$. \end{definition}

+Such maps have a Lipshitz invariant density (see \cite{L2}, e.g.).
+Let us see how to find it with our approach.